-Operational Delivery Delivery Indicators

-Community Development

-Partnering with organisations and individuals to generate solutions that support stronger and more connected communities to enhance community wellbeing.
-This is achieved using a range of projects, events and collaborative partnerships.

-Supporting the arts and cultural development through events, projects, capacity building programs and sector development.

-Providing a community grants program to support local not-for-profit organisations and community groups to implement projects that contribute to community wellbeing and help build a vibrant community.

-Deliver on the strategic directions and outcomes of the City of Ryde Social Plan 2019-2024 and Creativity Strategy 2019-2024

-Over 100 not-for-profit organisations supported every year

-Direct Community Services

-Providing direct services to the community.
-Currently Council's program of direct community services is limited to supporting eligible people 65 years of age and over to remain living in their own homes through council's Home Modifications and Maintenance Service.

-Over 280 clients supported annually

-Community Facilities

-Council is a key provider of quality and affordable community spaces and office accommodation in the City of Ryde, providing a range of public facilities for access by the community to deliver activities, events and programs.

-This includes providing halls and meeting rooms for community activities and events and accommodation for not-for-profit organisations that delivery a range of services to the community.

-Over 6,400 bookings for community halls and meeting rooms every year

-Community Buildings Renewals and Upgrades Council's ongoing program of maintaining, upgrading and expanding community buildings and other facilities.
-Heritage Buildings Renewal Council's ongoing program of maintaining and restoring council owned heritage buildings.
+Operational Delivery Delivery Indicators Community Development Manager Community Services Partnering with organisations and individuals to generate solutions that support stronger and mo enhance community wellbeing.
+This is achieved using a range of projects, events and collaboration Supporting the arts and cultural development through events, projects, capacity building program Providing a community grants program to support local not-for-profit organisations and community contribute to community wellbeing and help build a vibrant community. ve partnerships. ns and sector development.
+Deliver on the strategic directions and outcomes of the City of Ryde Social Plan 2019-2024 and Creativity Strategy 2019- 2024 Over 100 not-for-profit organisations supported every year Direct Community Services Manager Community Services Providing direct services to the community.
+Currently Council's program of direct community ser people 65 years of age and over to remain living in their own homes through council's Home Mo Over 280 clients supported annually Community Facilities Manager Community Services Council is a key provider of quality and affordable community spaces and office accommodation of public facilities for access by the community to deliver activities, events and programs.
+This includes providing halls and meeting rooms for community activities and events and accommo organisations that delivery a range of services to the community.
+Over 6,400 bookings for community halls and meeting rooms every year Ongoing Capital Programs Community Buildings Renewals and Upgrades Council's ongoing program of maintaining, and other facilities. upgrading and expanding community buildings Heritage Buildings Renewal Council's ongoing program of maintaining and restoring council owned heritage buildings.